-During fiscal 2011, we paid our required installments totaling \$15.0 million on our five-year term loan bringing the outstanding balance to \$185.0 million.
-The term loan bears interest at LIBOR plus an applicable margin, which is a function of our credit rating at such time, but is subject to a maximum of LIBOR plus 3.25%, and expires in June 2015.
-Based on our current credit rating, we are paying interest at a rate of LIBOR plus 2.75% (2.94% as of June 29, 2011).
+The revised term loan and revolving credit facility bear interest at LIBOR plus an applicable margin, which is a function of our credit rating and debt to cash flow ratio, but is subject to a maximum of LIBOR plus 2.50%.
+Based on our current credit rating, we are paying interest at a rate of LIBOR plus 1.63%.
+One month LIBOR at June 27, 2012 was approximately 0.25%.